Clicky

 Although they appear more tapered to your body, comfort should still be a prerequisite with this shirt cut.

-A slim-fit dress shirt is an ideal choice for lean or tall men.
+A slim-fit shirt is an ideal choice for lean or tall men.
 It’s also the best dress shirt fit to wear with modern or slim-fit suits.

-Modern Dress Shirt Fit
+Modern-Fit Dress Shirt

 If the classic fit is vintage while a slim fit is fashion-forward for your style, a modern fit can be the ideal shirt cut.